Brendan Gregg's Blog

 Conclusion

 CPU utilization has become a deeply misleading metric: it includes cycles waiting on main memory, which can dominate modern workloads.
+Perhaps %CPU should be renamed to %CYC, short for cycles.
 You can figure out what %CPU really means by using additional metrics, including instructions per cycle (IPC).
 An IPC < 1.0 likely means memory bound, and an IPC > 1.0 likely means instruction bound.
 I covered IPC in my previous post, including an introduction to the Performance Monitoring Counters (PMCs) needed to measure it.

 Performance monitoring products that show %CPU – which is all of them – should also show PMC metrics to explain what that means, and not mislead the end user.
 For example, they can show %CPU with IPC, and/or instruction-retired cycles vs stalled cycles.
 Armed with these metrics, developers and operators can choose how to better tune their applications and systems.